needle-mirror/com.unity.addressables/Documentation~/build-artifacts-included.md

 By default this file is located in `Assets/AddressableAssetsData/<AddressablesPlatform>`.
 Refer to [`AddressablesPlatform`](xref:UnityEngine.AddressableAssets.AddressablesPlatform) for all platform names.
 To change the build location of the file specify the value of the __Content State Build Path__ in [Catalog settings](AddressableAssetSettings.md#catalog).

 > [!NOTE]
-> Check this file into version control and create a new branch each time a player build is released.
+> Check this file into version control and create a new branch each time a Player build is released.

 ### Diagnostic data